top of page

 Ricardo Baptista (Caltech) is working on scalable algorithms for probabilistic modeling and Bayesian inference.

-At the 2024 Polymath Jr, Ricardo will c0-run a project in machine learning.
-More information to appear.
+At the 2024 Polymath Jr, Ricardo will run a project in machine learning.
+See here for more information.

 Franklin.jpg